 At Lyme we believe that sometimes the small things make a big difference.
 This is why we have an Eco

-Action Team, a group of students who focus on recycling, litter, energy, water use, care of the environment
+Council a group of students who focus on recycling, litter, energy, water use, care of the environment

 around us (school grounds) and Pollution.
+They work hard on talking to others about the Global Goals.

 Through planning individual projects such as planting and growing in class gardens, organising textile